 - Mylan Pharmaceuticals, Inc. v.
 Yeda Research and Development (PTAB): Representing patent owner Yeda Research and Development in an inter partes review proceeding involving patents directed to the treatment of multiple sclerosis with a novel dosing regimen for the drug glatiramer acetate.
 The case is on appeal to the U.S. Court of Appeals for the Federal Circuit.

 - In re: Zoledronic Acid Patent Litigation (D.N.J.): Represented Fresenius Kabi, Gland Pharma Ltd. and USV North America as generic defendants in patent litigation concerning the bone disorder treatment Zometa® (zoledronic acid) brought in the U.S. District Court, District of New Jersey.
 Favorable settlements were obtained.

 - Nautilus Neurosciences, Inc. v.
 Wockhardt USA LLC (D.N.J.): Represented defendant Wockhardt in patent infringement action relating to diclofenac potassium.
 The case settled favorably.

 Mr. Drummond is a member of the Boston Bar Association.

 Mr. Drummond’s pro bono work includes helping unaccompanied refugee minors become U.S. legal residents through immigration proceedings.
 Mr. Drummond has also represented indigent defendants pro bono in federal criminal cases.

-Prior to joining Goodwin, Mr. Drummond was an associate in the Orange County office of Knobbe Martens Olson & Bear, LLP.
+Prior to joining Goodwin in 2013, Mr. Drummond was an associate in the Orange County office of Knobbe Martens Olson & Bear, LLP.